Gibson Center History & Story

 - Our ONE MILLIONTH MEAL was served on April 7, 2006 and was marked with a gala celebration.

-For decades, the Carroll Reed Shop was a landmark for the latest in ski wear and equipment.
-Kay and Carroll also set the highest imaginable standards for customer service.
 The Sprague Dining Room honors Charlie Sprague, an enthusiastic long time supporter of the Gibson Center and a prime example of thoughtful philanthropy in the 21st Century.